sensorgnome-org/filter_tags/README.md

 **Most motus users do NOT need this.**

 Filter a stream of (Lotek tagID, timestamp) pairs given a database of known (Lotek tagID, burstInterval) pairs.
-This code supports end-user filtering of Lotek .DTA files by users of their receivers.
+This code supports filtering of Lotek .DTA files by users of their receivers.